elangendorff/navel-gazing/README.md

 ## Overview
 Using HTML (with Bootstrap) and JavaScript (with D3 and Plotly), create a Web page that displays navel washing frequency and bacterial sample count for a selected user ID.

+Published version of site can be found at [here](https://elangendorff.github.io/navel-gazing/).

 ## Web Page Customizations

 ### HTML / Bootstrap